John, the most important human

 More literally, the writers said Jesus taught “in their towns.”
 That could mean he went to the hometowns of his 12 disciples.
 Or perhaps he simply went to towns in the region of Galilee, in what is now northern Israel, where he based his ministry.

-Bible experts say that as far as they are able to tell, John was the first Jew in that generation who spoke and dressed and acted like one of the classical prophets.
+Bible experts say that as far as they are able to tell, John was the first Jew in that generation who spoke, dressed, and acted like one of the classical prophets.

 Some Bible experts say Jesus is referring to the hundreds of rules that Pharisees say everyone needs to obey.
 Many of these are not rules in the laws that Moses gave the Jews and that are preserved in the Old Testament.
 These are more like rules of behavior we would find today in a church manual.